Leoarf/e-commerce/README.md

 - [ ] Ability to add products through the admin panel (currently only possible via backend seeder or MongoDB Atlas)
 - [ ] Coupon/discount system
 - [ ] Wishlist feature
+- [ ] Data validation in forms such as register, etc.

 ## 📄 **License**